-Gift and Honoraria Prohibitions:
+Gift and Honoraria Prohibitions Gifts:

-Gifts:

-State and local officials who are listed in Gov. Code Section 87200 (except judges - see below), candidates for these elective offices (including judicial candidates), and officials and employees of state and local government agencies who are designated in a conflict of interest code are prohibited from accepting a gift or gifts totaling more than \$440 in a calendar year from a single source during 2013-2014.
+State and local officials who are listed in Gov. Code Section 87200 (except judges - see below), candidates for these elective offices (including judicial candidates), and officials and employees of state and local government agencies who are designated in a conflict of interest code are prohibited from accepting a gift or gifts totaling more than \$470 in a calendar year from a single source.